mateuszcedro/mateusz-cedro/README.md

 # Mateusz Cedro
 ## About Me
 Data scientist who delivers Machine Learning & AI solutions for data-driven projects in business and research.
 Effective in engaging with stakeholders and customers.
 Especially interested in explaining complex ML/AI models, data inference and visualisation.
 Passion for working with people.
-Check out my recent projects at GitHub.

 Currently working on XAI explanations on CNN Computer Vision Deep Learning classification model detecting COVID-19 disease on lung X-ray images.
 Below you can find the sample images explaining the pixel importance.